 Compensation of On-Call Time

 If an employer requires a certain employee to be on call during off hours, that employee is considered to be at work.
-The Wage and Hour Division maintains that an employee who is obliged to stay in the workplace is unable to use that specific time for personal purposes.
+An employee who is obliged to stay in the workplace is unable to use that specific time for personal purposes.
 The Fair Labor Standards Act considers that waiting time as hours worked, and that time must be compensated by the employer.

 Taxing On-Call Pay